“What are your top tips for essay writing?”

 “How can I get through the college admissions process sanely?”

-My longtime friend and new business partner Claudia Mallchok and I answered these questions and more during our recent Coffee with Kim: College Prep 101 Q&A.
+My longtime friend and new business partner Claudia Mallchok and I answered these questions and more during our recent Coffee with Kim: College Admissions Prep 101: Q&A.

 Grab a coffee and join us for the replay or keep reading for the answers.